cgruver/okd-jenkins-pipeline/docs/index.md

       sed -i "" "s|%%GIT_BRANCH%%|${GIT_BRANCH}|g" ./${i}
     done

-Switch to the openshift project so that the templates will be available to all namespaces:

-    oc project openshift

-Apply everything:
+Apply everything: (We're putting everything into the `openshift` namespace so it will be globally available.)

     for i in $(ls)
     do
-      oc apply -f ${i}
+      oc apply -f ${i} -n openshift
     done

 ## Deploying Applications